Kntnt/KntntEmailMarketingBundle/README.md

 5. Go to the tab *Contact Mapping* and select a Mautic fields for each Integration field.
 Only the *Email* field is mandatory.
 6. Click on the *Save & Close* button.

+## Usage

+Before you push a contact to EditNews, maje sure you have following information at hand:

+1. The EditNews name of the address list onto which you want the plugin to push contacts.
+2. The EditNews name of the welcome letter on successful sign up.
+3. The EditNews name of the sender of the welcome letter.

+With this information you can follow these step-by-step instructions to make use of the plugin:

+1. Add a *Push contect to integration* action to a campaign or form in Amutic.
+2. Give the action a name, e.g. Push to EditNews, and optionally write a description.
+3. Klick in the *Integration* filed and select EditNews.
+4. Click in the *List* field and select the name of the list to which you want to push the contact.
+5. Enter an proper URL, e.g. [https://www.kntnt.se/](https://www.kntnt.se/), to the page to which you want contacts to be redirected once they have verified their subscription.
+6. Click in the *Welcome letter* field and select the name of the welcome letter you want to be sent to new contacts once they have verified their email address.
+You can leave this field empty.
+7. Click in the *Welcome letter* field and select the name of the sender of the welcome letter.

 ## Frequently Asked Questions

+### Why can't I select a verification email?

+Currently, EditNews API don't provide means to select a verification email.
+The standard verification emai is sent instead.

 ### It doesn't work!
 What to do?